sebne89/reactar/README.md

 * Moon (Earth's moon)
 * Neptune (Dwarfplanet)

+The project has been realised as part of the course 'Mobile Computing' by lecturer Michael Schellenbach.

+## Module Requirements

-The following guidelines & demands had to be fullfilled:
+The following guidelines & demands had to be fullfilled to pass the course 'Mobile Computing':
 *  Total effort: 50-60 hours
 *  Framework: React Native
 *  Additional Feature: Augmented Reality, Machine Learning or GPS etc.